 There is some risk associated with a variable rate mortgage, and you need to assess your ability to pay the mortgage in the event that rates do rise.
 We do this assessment during the pre-approval process.
 This is called the Stress Test where we qualify you at a higher rate than what you’ll likely be paying to determine if your finances could handle an increase in rates.

-Expert Tip: It’s a good idea to make sure you can continue to afford the payments is to pay more than the minimum monthly requirement.
+Expert Tip: A good idea to make sure you can continue to afford the payments is to pay more than the minimum monthly requirement.
 This will give you a bit of a cushion if the rate goes up during your mortgage period.

 Setting your payments higher (if your lender allows you to do so) will also allow you to further take advantage of the lower variable rate by allocating more of your payment to pay down the principal.